Taxonomy of Philippine Lichens

 4/14/2011~~ A copy of a dissertation from a PhD student in a country in Africa will be sent as a way of acknowledging my assistance- lichen id.
 Congratulations! and We'll support your interest in lichens especially your plan for an extensive lichenological work in your country the first ever.
 I would like to see you as the only African expert on lichens in Africa. (expecting...)

-9/23/2009~~Pyxine cocoes , a foliose lichen, as a bioindicator/ biomonitor for aerial pollution was first reported in Iloilo City, Philippines: An Update
+9/23/2009~~Pyxine cocoes , a foliose lichen, as a bioindicator/ biomonitor for aerial pollution was first reported in Iloilo City, Philippines in 2003: An Update

 Isidro T. Savillo*